Scholarships and studentships

 fee status at the point of admission, who already hold a University of Essex

 are awarded per annum and the amount will cover all your tuition fees and

-approximately 50 per cent of average living costs per year of study.
+approximately 50% of average living costs per year of study.

 Professional and Career Development Loans (PCDLs)